Acuit Ratings now expects the 10-year sovereign yields to rise from 6 per cent in March 2021 to 6.40 per cent by March 2022

 How bonds affect stock markets?

 When valuing equities, investors add the equity risk premium they seek to a risk-free rate to compute the expected rate of return.
 Usually the easiest way to estimate the risk-free rate is to default it to the long government bond yield.
-This is why long bond yields
+This is why long bond yields matter to equities.

 Now, theoretically, given that the long bond yield is the risk-free rate, a higher bond yield is bad for equities and vice versa.
 But one must also remember why bond yields are changing and not just the direction of change.